C++17: New Parallel Algorithms of the Standard Template Library

 }

-Before I show you the output of the program and explain the source code, I have to make a general remark.
-As far as I know, there is no implementation of the parallel STL available.
+Before I show you the program’s output and explain the source code, I must make a general remark.
+As far as I know, no parallel STL implementation is available.
 Therefore, I used the HPX implementation that uses the namespace hpx.
-So, if you replace the namespace hpx with std and write the code in the hpx_main function you know, what the STL algorithm will look like.
+So, if you replace the namespace hpx with std and write the code in the hpx_main function, you know what the STL algorithm will look like.

 In correspondence to Haskell, I use a std::vector of ints (1) and strings (7).